What is a Product Demo and Why is it Important?

 Many companies are still using general-purpose online meeting tools like GoToMeeting, Zoom or Hangouts.
 There is a new generation of online meeting tools arising that provide use-case specific advantages over general tools – like Demodesk for demos and onboarding.
 Features are real-time sales assistance, automated scheduling, CRM logging and many more.

-Why is the demo so important in the B2B SaaS sales process?
+Why is the product demo so important in the B2B SaaS sales process?

 The importance of the product demo in the sales funnel depends on different factors.